 Further, Gartner reports that organizations incur a cost of USD 12.9 million annually due to low-quality data.

-The following article explains the most common data governance frameworks that organizations can use to deal with such issues.
+The following article explains what is a data governance framework and which one organizations can use to deal with their issues.

 DGI Data Governance Framework